-Located midway between Tampa and Naples, Sarasota is a magnificent Southwest Florida Gulf Coast island.
+Located midway between Tampa and Naples, Sarasota is a magnificent Southwest Florida Gulf Coast destination.
 Captiva Island, Anna Maria Island, Punta Gorda, Lake Placid, and Indian Rocks Beach are easy day trips from Sarasota.
 Plan your Southwest Florida US Gulf Coast getaways with our guides:

 - 16 Cool Things to Do in Anna Maria Island Florida

 - 15 Fun Things to Do in Punta Gorda Florida on the US Gulf Coast

 - South Seas Island Resort: Relaxed Luxury Getaway on Captiva Island